 SSL/TLS and HTTPS

 HTTPS means that all traffic to and from your website will be encrypted and thus not easily readable by a 3rd party eavesdropping on the traffic.
 While being mandatory for any site that has a payment gateway, normal sites have had no obligation to be ‘secure’ until now.
 With SSL Certificates becoming cheaper and even free, the move is neither hard nor expensive.
 There are a few traps to avoid.
 The main ‘trap’ is mixing secured and unsecured content.
 This will cause an SSL failure even if your certificate is valid.

 When a secure (HTTPS) site requests an insecure (HTTP) resource, that is called a mixed content error.
 Some browsers block insecure resource requests by default.
 If your page depends on these insecure resources, then your page might not work properly when they get blocked.
 Also, browsers may warn users that your page is not fully secure.

-Check for any URL links in your website code that do not start with https.
+Check for any URL links in your website code that does not start with HTTPS.
 These are usually the culprits.
-Change them to https.
-If the source site does not have https, either request them to move with the times or find a different way to provide the content.
+Change them to HTTPS.
+If the source site does not have HTTPS, either request them to move with the times or find a different way to provide the content.
 The internet is NOT as secure as many people like to believe with HTTP only.
-Anyone can read what data you send to and from any server if the website is NOT using a HTTPS.
+Anyone can read what data you send to and from any server if the website is NOT using HTTPS.

 Other benefits of HTTPS

 HTTPS is not just about securing your website, but about keeping the content integrity as well.
 It also provides integrity and authenticity for your website visitors.
-When you don’t have an HTTPs then your website traffic can be modified by a middleman like an ISP or airport WIFI.
-How do you feel that your website visitors can easily be redirected to malicious website courtesy of a shady DNS?
-Well, this is what your business is risking by not have SSL certificate on its website.
+When you don’t have HTTPS then your website traffic can be modified by a middleman like an ISP or airport WIFI.
+How do you feel that your website visitors can easily be redirected to a malicious website courtesy of a shady DNS?
+Well, this is what your business is risking by not having an SSL certificate on its website.